 Employment change 2024 to 2034.
 Flagged as a bright-outlook occupation.

 You'll follow a consistent path across most states.
 Start with accredited education in your field.
 Next comes a national or state exam to demonstrate competency.
-You'll need supervised experience (the hours vary by state).
+Then you'll complete supervised experience under a licensed professional, the hours required vary by state.
 A background check is standard.
-Finally, you'll complete continuing education between license renewals to stay current.
-Each state sets its own minimums for hours, degrees, and experience length, so check your specific state's requirements before applying.
+Finally, you'll maintain your license through continuing education between renewals.
+Each state sets its own minimums for education hours, degree requirements, and experience length, so check your specific state's rules before applying.

 National annual wage by percentile.